“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 wild camping malawi

 Malawi is a pretty densely populated country.
-It is quite hard to get an isolated and quiet spot for wild camping in the south, while it is easy and worthwhile in the mountains near Nyika.
+It is quite hard to find an isolated, quiet spot for wild camping in the south, whereas it is easy and worthwhile in the mountains near Nyika.

-Beaches, if they are accessible, always have a village nearby or at least some fisherman activity.
-It’s advisable to ask someone before camping on a beach.
+Beaches, if they are accessible, always have a village nearby or at least some fishing activity.
+It’s advisable to ask permission from someone before camping on a beach.

 Staying with Locals in Malawi

-This works especially well for those cycling in Malawi (for every one cycle touring in Africa actually).
-If you really are on a budget you can always ask around a small village or a single homestead or compound to camp there.
+This works especially well for those cycling in Malawi (and, actually, for everyone who cycles in Africa).
+If you really are on a budget, you can always ask around a small village, a single homestead, or a compound to camp there.

-Like everywhere in Africa you’ll be treated as a guest, with good chances of getting a bucket of water to wash yourself and the great opportunity to talk and interact with the Malawians.
+Like everywhere in Africa, you’ll be treated as a guest, with a good chance of getting a bucket of water to wash yourself and the opportunity to talk and interact with the Malawians.

 It’s basic etiquette to leave some money (better to give it to the women) and share some food if you have any.